-Neither fast or slow, this intermediary surface presents very few disadvantages.
+Neither fast nor slow, this intermediary surface presents very few disadvantages.
 The main one resides in the fact that it’s a very demanding surface for player’s articulations.
-Many players do get injured indeed during the hard season.
+Many players do get injured playing on hard courts.
 These injuries are caused by the lack of flexibility and softness of this surface.

 Between grass and clay in terms of speed, hard courts come in different types.
-The material used in the construction of courts in the United States is called Decoturf and is usually green or blue.
-Meanwhile, in Australia, they use a material called Plexicushion which is a bit slower.
+The material used in the construction of hard courts in the United States is called Decoturf and is usually green or blue.
+Meanwhile, in Australia, they use a material called Plexicushion, which is a bit slower.

 Best hard court players of all time

 Being the most common surface on the professional tennis tour, hard courts are essential to master for any aspiring pro player.
-Physical stamina and resistance coupled with a good serve can go a long way there so make sure you adapt your practice sessions accordingly.
+Physical stamina and resistance coupled with a good service can go a long way there, so make sure you adapt your practice sessions accordingly.